arc42/arc42-template-build/todo/1-refined-arc42_build_process_requirements.md

 The build process must read and apply this metadata into generated artifacts.

+>Currently, the `revremark` metadata does not work, it's handling definitely needs to be improved.

 ### Diagrams

 Some diagrams (PNG/JPG, often originating from draw.io) are included to explain concepts and views.